Published on May 3, 2017

 I met Jacob Rathe in February 2015 at Stumptown Coffee in Portland, Oregon, and he was stuck.
 He’d tried for years to bring his “Omloop” lock concept to reality with a few crude prototypes, but realized it was no small chore.
 New Product Development requires more expertise and capital than meets the eye.
 Personally, after 30 plus years of training and racing bikes, I had never bought a bike lock.
 But maybe this was the bike lock I finally needed, and I could figure out some way to launch the product through my new brand, OTTO.
 Jacob and I agreed to give it a try, and I vividly remember him saying “All I want is a few prototypes for me and my buddies.”

 Jacob’s prototype (2013) vs. production OTTOLOCK (2017)

-About a month later, Jacob and I met with whiz engineer Ryan Hall, and we started playing around with strip steel, soon realizing you couldn't cut a thin steel band with bolt cutter jaws due to the aspect ratio.
+About a month later, Jacob and I met with a whiz engineer, and we started playing around with strip steel, soon realizing you couldn't cut a thin steel band with bolt cutter jaws due to the aspect ratio.
 “OTTOLOCK” was born, and after a few more turns we decided to bring a sketch and a band sample to Interbike 2015 to see what people thought.
-Our good friend Tory Orzek helped out with some industrial design to smooth out Ryan’s edges, and we were rolling.
+Our good friend Tory Orzek helped out with some industrial design to smooth out some prototype edges, and we were rolling.
 Before taking off for Vegas, I remember Tory saying, “You really should put this on Kickstarter.
 It's great, and you’ll sell zillions.”